 To be with life, but not of it.

 Life and darkroom glisten as relative concepts.
 First, we really don't know what's going to come up.
 We can imagine and plan, but really - we just don't know how the next moment is going to happen.
 What we see around us is a creation.
-Some call it an illusion, some a projection, but nevertheless the multisensory impulses that we experience every single second, day and night and with every image are a creation of some source.
+Some call it an illusion, some a projection, but nevertheless the multisensory impulses that we experience every single second, day and night and with every image are a continuous unfolding.

 An afterimage is an optical illusion that benefits from contrasty images.
 When we look at a bright or high contrast scene for a few seconds and close our eyes, we will see that image appear as if over our eyelids.
 It will be the same image but reversed.
 The darks become lights and the highlight areas are in shadows.
 This is such a darkroom related process...